-What Is the Bargaining Stage of Grief: How to Cope
+Bargaining Stage of Grief: Meaning, Traits & How to Move On

 Losing a loved one can be a traumatic and emotional experience, and everyone goes through a different process of grieving.
 The five stages of grief, namely denial, anger, bargaining, depression, and acceptance, were introduced by psychiatrist Elisabeth Kübler-Ross in 1969.